eslint/eslint/docs/src/rules/no-restricted-properties.md

 ## When Not To Use It

 If you don't have any object/property combinations to restrict, you should not use this rule.

-## Version

-This rule was introduced in ESLint 3.5.0.